What’s in the cards for your career?

 While you’re searching for that full-time permanent position, you don’t have to limit yourself to just one employer.
 If you end up supply teaching for more than one school board, you’ll grow your pension with every pay cheque you earn.

 It’s not just public schools that count.
 If you’re considering a job with an independent school, check to see if they participate in our plan.
-You can find a list of private schools here and designated organizations here.
+You can review the list of private schools and designated organizations.

 If you’re a certified teacher in Ontario, and a school board asks you to do some non-teaching work, like admin or support work, you’ll be building credit in the plan.
 If you find yourself answering phones, helping out with filing, or helping to herd youngsters, remember, every gig, as long as it’s with a school board, counts.